 This is week four in a seven-week study on the Lord's Prayer, or as Pastor Ricky Jacob likes to call it: the Spiritual Warriors Prayer.
-Missed one: find them here.
+Need to start at the beginning?
+Read Part 1 here.

 Listen to the devotion: